Julien Hériteau

 Julien Hériteau (born 12 September 1994) is a French rugby union player.
-His position is Centre and he currently plays for Clermont in the Top 14.
+His position is center, and he currently plays for Clermont in the Top 14.
 Julien is a product of the Agen youth system, first playing for the first team in 2014.

-He is known for his work rate, strength and passion for the game of rugby.
-A typically hard charging French Centre.
+He is a French rugby union centre who has been described a physical and direct-running player.

-In late December 2018 it was announced that Hériteau had signed a three-year contract with rival Top 14 club RC Toulon.
-Making his debut soon after.
+In late December 2018 it was announced that Hériteau had signed a three-year contract with rival Top 14 club RC Toulon, making his debut soon after.

 International career

-In 2020, Hériteau was called up for the first time for his country, France.
-In preparation for the 2020 Six Nations Championship.
-Following Fabien Galthié's appointment as new head coach of the French national side.
-Hériteau, one of 42 initial players chosen to partake in pre-tournament training and test matches.
+In 2020, Hériteau was called up for the first time for his country, France, in preparation for the 2020 Six Nations Championship, following Fabien Galthié's appointment as the new head coach of the French national side.
+Hériteau was one of 42 initial players chosen to partake in pre-tournament training and test matches.